scy/sihaya/README.md

 ## Design Goals

-1. Create any additional colors needed programmatically, based on the original _One Dark Pro_ colors.
+1. Create any colors needed **programmatically**, based on the original _One Dark Pro_ colors.
+2. Represent **the usual ANSI colors**.
+There are some people who get really creative with color schemes that basically contain only three colors in different variations.
+This can look beautiful, but once you have a diff where the added lines are yellow and the removed lines are a slightly lighter yellow, it gets annoying.
-2. Allow creating configuration files for all the terminal emulators the author ([@scy](https://github.com/scy)) is using.
+2. Allow **creating configuration files** for all the terminal emulators the author ([@scy](https://github.com/scy)) is using.
-3. If there are things that suck (according to me) in the original theme, try to fix them.
+3. If there are things that suck (according to me) in the original theme, try to **fix them**.

 ## Status